hli90722/hli90722.github.io/teaching.md

 ---

 ### Instructor
+- Spring 2024: STATS 32 (Introduction to R for Undergraduates, Stanford University)
 - Summer 2023: STATS 116 (Theory of Probability, Stanford University)

-For this course I wrote some lecture notes that condense (a strict subset of) the material of the excellent [textbook](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/edit) by my undergraduate thesis advisor, [Prof. Joe Blitzstein](https://statistics.fas.harvard.edu/people/joseph-k-blitzstein) along with Jessica Hwang, into an intensive 8-week course.
-You can view them [here](https://hli90722.github.io/pdfs/STATS_116_NOTES.pdf).
+For this course I wrote some [lecture notes](https://hli90722.github.io/pdfs/STATS_116_NOTES.pdf) that condense (a strict subset of) the material of the excellent [textbook](https://drive.google.com/file/d/1VmkAAGOYCTORq1wxSQqy255qLJjTNvBI/edit) by my undergraduate thesis advisor, [Prof. Joe Blitzstein](https://statistics.fas.harvard.edu/people/joseph-k-blitzstein) along with Jessica Hwang, into an intensive 8-week course.
 All errors and omissions are my own.

 - Spring 2023: STATS 32 (Introduction to R for Undergraduates, Stanford University)
 - Spring 2022: STATS 32 (Introduction to R for Undergraduates, Stanford University)